Arrested in Atlanta, GA?

 Attend All Court Dates

-Failing to appear for a court date can make a defendant look bad and it can even result in a warrant being issued for your arrest.
+Failing to appear for a court date makes a defendant look bad.
+As a result, a warrant may be put out for your arrest.
 Make sure you are aware of all court dates and set alarms and reminders to be sure you don’t miss any important appearances.

 In addition to helping with bail and building a strong case, here are some other duties a lawyer has: